Victor Ponta: Plagiarism controversy

-A month into his term as premier, an article published in Nature reported that an anonymous source had charged Ponta with plagiarizing over half his doctoral thesis, claims that were later reiterated by the Frankfurter Allgemeine Zeitung.
+A month into his term as premier, an article published in Nature reported that an anonymous source had charged Ponta with plagiarising over half his doctoral thesis, claims that were later reiterated by the Frankfurter Allgemeine Zeitung.
 Ponta admitted that the referencing system used by his thesis did not provide clear attribution of its sources, but rejected the allegations of plagiarism.
 Dumitru Diaconu, a law professor and author supposedly plagiarised by Ponta's thesis, and who also authored a foreword for the published edition of the thesis, declared he was not aware of plagiarism and did not intend to pursue the accusations.
-A session of a committee charged with validating academic titles analyzed the thesis and decided with a unanimous vote of members present that Ponta had committed copy and paste plagiarism, subsequently requesting the withdrawal of Ponta's doctoral title.
+A session of a committee charged with validating academic titles analysed the thesis and decided with a unanimous vote of members present that Ponta had committed copy and paste plagiarism, subsequently requesting the withdrawal of Ponta's doctoral title.
 In response, interim Education Minister Liviu Pop (PSD) contested the committee's jurisdiction and dismissed the findings, citing the lack of a quorum.
-The minister had already signed an order reorganizing the committee the previous day, but, due to technical reasons, the order came into effect during the very session analyzing the thesis.
+The minister had already signed an order reorganising the committee the previous day, but, due to technical reasons, the order came into effect during the very session analysing the thesis.

 Another committee, subordinated to the Education Ministry, later found that Ponta did not commit plagiarism.
-A third committee, convoked by the University of Bucharest and consisting of ten members, each from a different department, unanimously found that Ponta had indeed deliberately plagiarized at least a third of his thesis.
+A third committee, convoked by the University of Bucharest and consisting of ten members, each from a different department, unanimously found that Ponta had indeed deliberately plagiarised at least a third of his thesis.
 Ponta replied that the committee was an "ad-hoc" one designed especially for him, and that the decision was a "political" one.
 In August 2012, three individuals filed suit against Ponta, asking prosecutors to open a legal case against him for intellectual fraud.
 The latter opted against proceeding, the former appealed, and in March 2014, the High Court of Cassation and Justice rejected their appeal.
 In December 2014, citing the controversy surrounding his thesis, asked that the University of Bucharest withdraw his doctoral title.
 The university responded that it would comply with his request.
-Later that month, his government adopted an ordinance allowing individuals to renounce academic diplomas and titles; the move was criticized by the student federation ANOSR.
-In summer 2016, a revamped committee decided, with 34 votes in favor and one abstention, that Ponta did indeed plagiarize his thesis, prompting Education Minister Mircea Dumitru to sign an order withdrawing his title of doctor.
+Later that month, his government adopted an ordinance allowing individuals to renounce academic diplomas and titles; the move was criticised by the student federation ANOSR.
+In summer 2016, a revamped committee decided, with 34 votes in favour and one abstention, that Ponta did indeed plagiarise his thesis, prompting Education Minister Mircea Dumitru to sign an order withdrawing his title of doctor.

 Until the controversy began and his official curriculum vitae was modified, he claimed in the document to have received a master's degree in International Criminal Law from the University of Catania in 2000.
 That institution's rector replied to an enquiry by stating an internal verification had revealed Ponta was never at the University of Catania.
 In turn, Ponta stated that he took a course there and received a diploma.